scale-tone/kee-shepherd/README.md

 This Visual Studio Code extension helps you to take care of credentials (secrets, access keys, connection strings etc.), that are typically spread across numerous config files on your devbox(es).

-Instead of trying to catch them with various fuzzy secret detection tools, why not simply put them on a leash?
+Instead of trying to catch them with various fuzzy secret detection tools, why not simply put your secrets on a leash?

 ![video](https://github.com/scale-tone/kee-shepherd/blob/main/demo.gif?raw=true)